Chapter 25:

 The Ruby Oracle

-Looking to hedge my bets on this, I had also purchased everyone a Cinnamon Crème Latte with fire crystal shavings from a local café with the remaining copper pieces in my pocket.
+Looking to hedge my bets on this, I had also purchased everyone a Cinnamon Crème Latte sprinkled with fire-bark shavings from a local café.
+I hoped that with a nice treat, I could smooth over my earlier mistakes and assumptions.
+What I didn’t anticipate was just how much the artisan coffees would cost me, which used up the remaining copper pieces in my pocket.
+It unfortunately seemed that coffeehouse culture in Esseria was just as much of a ripoff as World Eighty-Two.

-I really need to start making money, like, stat.
+I really need to begin making money, like, stat.
 I thought as I stepped through the library doors with the tray of drinks.
-I guess I could start working in Phyllis’ shoppe while they’re in class?
-Not like it would be the first time I’d worked retail.
+I suppose I could start working in Phyllis’ shoppe while they’re in class?
+I mean, I have worked retail before, and it wasn’t so traumatic that I needed the memories purged.

-I suppose that could be an option too—
+I suppose that could be an option as well—

-“Oh my gods, are those nicknames?
+“Oh my gods, nicknames?
 I love them.”
 Aesandoral squealed as she grabbed her coffee from me.

 “It wasn’t really a nickname.
 I just shortened your ridiculously long names.”